Habitat and weight of the cave bear

 The first humans lived at the same time as the cave bears.
 A cave has been found in Switzerland where the skulls of cave bears were piled up against the wall.
 This leads to a theory that the cave bears may have been worshipped by the first humans.
 Although sceptics assume a more bloody motif.

-This claw has been found in the Zeolithenhöhle in the Frankische Schweiz.
-The fossils are about 35.000 years old.
+This claw has been found in Smolenice in the Male Karpaty region in Slovakia.
+The fossils are about 40.000 years old.